 The new rules will allow opposite sex couples to enter into a civil partnership in April 2019.
 It will help many couples who do not want to marry for any number of reasons and would rather formalise their relationship in this alternative way.
-The Marriage Foundation have praised the move “infinitely preferable to unthinking and risky cohabitation”.
+The Marriage Foundation has praised the move infinitely preferable to unthinking and risky cohabitation.
 Indeed for many, a civil partnership is just that, a step up from cohabitation.

 The new option may also help to stem the tide away from marriages.
-Since the mid 80’s, marriage rates in the UK have declined.
+Since the mid-80s, marriage rates in the UK have declined.
 This is for a number of reasons, but the changing attitudes towards marriage in the UK are part of it.
-In the same period divorces have rocketed.
+In the same period, divorces have rocketed.
 Many people are likely to incorrectly believe that ending a civil partnership is more straightforward than a marriage; this isn't necessarily the case.
-But a civil partnership is a good option for those who do not want to marry but are happy to formalise their relationship.
+But a civil partnership is a good option for those who do not want to marry but are happy to formalize their relationship.

 For those who are intended to get married (fiance visa), this can still be used with a civil partnership.
 But please check that you are able to use this option with the specific visa that you are going to apply for.
 Get in touch today and we can check this for you.